Before Attempting to Claim a Pass and Register for Access

 NYTimes.com free passes are only available to individuals who do not already have an active digital subscription.

-If you are currently a digital subscriber, you must ask to cancel your subscription before you can claim a pass and activate access through the UofSC pass.
-However, you can keep any premium subscriptions such as Crossword or Cooking while only canceling your Digital Access subscription.
+If you are currently a digital subscriber, you must ask to cancel your subscription before you can claim a pass.
+However, you can keep any premium subscriptions such as Games/Crossword while only canceling your Digital Access subscription.

 If you choose to cancel:

-Access to NYTimes.com through UofSC does not include e-reader editions, Times Premier content (such as Cooking) or digital versions of The New York Times Crossword.
+Access to NYTimes.com through USC does not include e-reader editions, Times Premier content (such as Games) or digital versions of The New York Times Crossword.

 Troubleshooting and Frequently Asked Questions